 Our CEO, Garry Polmateer was recently interviewed by WizardCast, a podcast dedicated to all things Salesforce.
-While the focus of the interview was around becoming a Salesforce partner, the show also touched on finding, selecting and working with a partner and we thought it was worth summarizing for you.
+While the focus of the interview was around becoming a Salesforce partner, the show also touched on finding, selecting, and working with a partner.
+We thought it was worth summarizing for you.

-Please note this blog summarizes and expands on key concepts discussed on the Podcast.
-It is not a word for word dictation.
+Please note this blog summarizes and expands on key concepts discussed in the Podcast.
+It is not a word-for-word dictation.

 Defining Your Partner Needs

-Garry highlighted the importance of understanding why you need a Salesforce partner before you go looking for one.
+Garry highlighted the importance of understanding why you need a Salesforce partner before looking for one.
 A few questions to consider:

 - Do you need a partner to help you define a process and how best to leverage and align Salesforce or are you just looking to hand a partner tech specs so that they can start building?

-- Are you looking to augment an in-house admin for additional throughput or do you need additional skills and expertise?
+- Are you looking to augment an in-house admin for additional throughput or need additional skills and expertise?

 - Do you need a partner to help you get the most out of a particular Salesforce Cloud (say the Sales Cloud) or one with deep vertical knowledge to help you bring industry best practices to how you should craft and implement your Salesforce solution?